Godzilla (2014 film): Filming

-Post-production
+Visual effects and post-production

 Visual effects on the film were supervised by visual effects supervisor Jim Rygiel, best known for his work on The Lord of the Rings movie trilogy.
 Rygiel has stated that the effects are in the spirit of the original series, with the blessing of Toho, although the monster would be "more dynamic than a guy in a big rubber suit."
-Visual and special effects companies working on the picture include the Moving Picture Company (MPC), Double Negative, Weta Digital, Amalgamated Dynamics, ComputerCafe/CafeFX, Lidar VFX, Scanline VFX, Stereo D and The Third Floor.
+Visual effects companies working on the picture include Moving Picture Company (MPC), Double Negative, Weta Digital, Amalgamated Dynamics (ADI), ComputerCafe/CafeFX, Lidar VFX, Scanline VFX, Stereo D and The Third Floor.
 Production of the movie was completed in the last week of March 2014.

-To create a CG version of Godzilla, MPC studied various animals such as bears, Komodo dragons, lizards, lions and wolves which helped the visual effects artists visualize Godzilla's body structure like that of its underlying bone, fat and muscle structure as well as the thickness and texture of its scale.
+To create a CGI version of Godzilla, MPC studied various animals such as bears, Komodo dragons, lizards, lions and wolves which helped the visual effects artists visualize Godzilla's body structure like that of its underlying bone, fat and muscle structure as well as the thickness and texture of its scale.

-The production used high-quality panorama photos of the San Francisco skyline, and built a three-dimensional map of the city.
+The production used high-quality panorama photos of the San Francisco skyline and built a three-dimensional map of the city.
 The map was used in the background of sequences shot on the bridge set in Vancouver.
 According to Jim Rygiel, "this technique gives you a real city that is accurate down to every piece of mortar in a brick building, so, using that, we were able to composite the live action shots with the key frame-animated monsters destroying digital buildings into a seamless whole."
 Army vehicles, including tanks were provided by CGI and are not real vehicles.
 The studio digitized actual military equipment from the 7th Infantry Division of the Army.
 The film's title sequence was designed by Kyle Cooper, who had done the title sequence for Godzilla: Final Wars.
 The film's sound was mixed at Warner Bros.' studio in Burbank, California.
 The tracks were mixed by Gregg Landaker in the Dolby Atmos surround-sound format for exhibition in theaters with Atmos-equipped sound systems.

 Music

-Film composer Alexandre Desplat was hired to compose an original soundtrack for Godzilla.
+French composer Alexandre Desplat was hired to compose an original soundtrack for Godzilla.
 Desplat had not composed previously for a monster film, having worked on movies such as The King's Speech, The Curious Case of Benjamin Button, and the final two Harry Potter films.
 Desplat accepted the contract after being impressed with Edwards' film Monsters.
 Desplat describes the soundtrack for Godzilla as "non-stop fortissimo, with lots of brass, Japanese drums, and electric violin."
 The score is also conducted by Desplat.
 The film score was released by WaterTower Music on May 13, 2014.

-The film features György Ligeti's Requiem (also used in 2001: A Space Odyssey), Dusty Springfield's 1969 recording of "Breakfast in Bed," and Elvis Presley's "(You're the) Devil in Disguise."
+The film features György Ligeti's Requiem (also used in 2001: A Space Odyssey), Dusty Springfield's 1969 recording of "Breakfast in Bed", and Elvis Presley's "(You're the) Devil in Disguise".